Hacks4Snacks/SimpleBashScripts/README.md

 # simpleBashScripts
-A variety of simple Bash scripts.
+A variety of Bash scripts.

 ## Getting Started